 The tagine is hand thrown using a particular red earthenware clay mixture (similar to terracotta) that, once seasoned, endows them with resistance to rapid temperature changes (thermal shock) enabling them to be placed directly over an open flame without the need for a heat diffuser, or in the oven without danger of cracking.

 Following the firing process the pottery is skilfully pulled out while still hot using iron tongs and sprayed with natural tamarind extract which fuses the clay to create the reddish, speckled finish that protects the pot but allows retention of heat and moisture, unlike a regular glaze.

 As they are hand-formed and coloured no two items are the same and variations in the size, colour and finish can occur.

 Tagines require regular seasoning before use to strengthen the pottery as well as to remove the clay taste from them.
 It's actually a simple task that requires a sink, water, an oven, olive oil and a timer.

-A product card with instructions on how to season and care for your tagine is included.
+Instructions on how to season and care for your tagine are included.
 We've also included an Indonesian "beef rendang" recipe - though you're not limited to making North African food with a tagine!

 |Dimensions||H23 x Dia31cm|

 |Care instructions||Hand wash in warm, soapy water, using a non-abrasive material.|